pryv/dev-site/source/guides/webhooks.md

 withTOC: true
 ---

-## Target audience

 In this guide we address developers that wish to implement notified systems with Webhooks.
-It describes what Webhooks are, why and how they were designed on Pryv.io.
-It goes through a possible use case to explain how to implement Webhooks with Pryv.io.
+It describes what Webhooks are, why and how to use them on Pryv.io, illustrating it with a common use case.

 ## Table of contents